microsoft/iotedge-k8s-doc/src/introduction.md

+> ⚠️ **Deprecation notice**
+>
+> This preview integration of IoT Edge 1.x and Kubernetes will not be made generally available, and is no longer supported.
+The recommended way to run IoT Edge 1.x on Kubernetes is noted in the [product's official docs](https://docs.microsoft.com/azure/iot-edge/how-to-install-iot-edge-kubernetes?view=iotedge-2020-11).

 ## Introduction

 Azure IoT Edge can integrate with Kubernetes, using it as a resilient, highly available infrastructure layer.
 It registers an IoT Edge Custom Resource Definition (CRD) with the Kubernetes API Server and provides a CRD controller that reconciles cloud-managed desired state with the local cluster state.